Anna: a NYC and Tennessee film photographer

 - I’m a self-taught knitter.
 Catch me knitting on my NYC commutes all day every day.

 - Film is everything to me.
 I recently joined a color darkroom and started making my first color negative prints!
-They feel like MAGIC and I’m excited to offer darkroom prints to my clients soon.
+They feel like MAGIC and I’m excited to offer darkroom prints to my clients.

-- I loooooove traveling and often make my best personal work when I’m in a new space.
+- I loooooove traveling and often make my best personal work when I’m exploring a new space.

 - I’m team (cat) boy mom